Acupuncture Carindale

 Acupuncture is a fascinating combination of science and art.
 Despite the tireless work of the best minds in modern research, there’s still no detailed explanation available in Western Terms of how it works.

-The body and its ailments were simply represented from a Traditional Eastern perspective as an imbalance or blockage in the constant energy flow surrounding our corporeal body.
+Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
 As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
 It was applied to precisely placed points on the body that had the most energy.
-These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
-This encourages the area to recover and return to its normal state.
+Manipulation of these points allowed energy to circulate again, giving a new lease of life to the affected area.
+It also encouraged the system or area to heal and regain normal function.

 Who can benefit from acupuncture?